wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

 In this tutorial, we also learn how to recover from mistakes right after we try each command.

+## Basic concepts video

+<amp-youtube data-videoid="OVwS_Swkhik" layout="responsive" width="480" height="270"></amp-youtube>

+NOTE: Since the above video was created, GitHub has gone to free private repositories, but no longer free website hosting.
+Their $4 a month for "Pro" subscriptions does provide GitHub Pages hosting.

+To recap the video, a <strong>"blob"</strong> is the set of characters in the last revision identified by a "hash" calculated from the text changed plus some metadata such as the data of the change, the person making the change, etc. The 7 characters shown is the first 7 characters of the full hash string.

 <a name="Flowchart"></a>

 ## Script and Topics flowchart